Sean-G-Han/ip/docs/README.md

 ![img_7.png](img_7.png)

-# Unmark task as INcomplete
+# Unmark task as Incomplete

 To unmark a class as incomplete, you can use the unmark command